c-base/ipfs-ringpin/README.md

 ## Updating pins

-To update what your node has pinned to match that specify by other nodes
+To update what your node has pinned to match that specify by other nodes.

 ```
 ./tools/pin-list.sh lists/mylist.pinlist
 ```

+The list can be one of the [lists in this project](https://github.com/c-base/ipfs-ringpin/tree/master/lists).